 - Qualifying words: se, quando, purché, qualora, a patto che, a condizione che.

 - Cause and effects words: perché, allora, perciò, di conseguenza, per questa ragione, pertanto, quindi.

 - Order words: infine, per finire, primo, secondo, terzo, poi.

 - Summarizing words: Per questa ragione, riassumendo, in breve, in conclusione, concludendo.

 It seems banal but practicing is essential to become familiar both with the types of exercises, time-constraints, and the stress the exam may involve.
 Finally, read as many texts as you can and answer the questions in a specific time.
-If you come across a word you don’t know when practicing for CILS, CELI and PLIDA exams, re-read the passage and try to grab its sense in the context.
+If you come across a word you don’t know when practicing for CILS, CELI and PLIDA exams, re-read the passage and try to grab its sense from the context.
 If you still do not understand it, just move on, you can always come back to it later.